davorg/davecross.co.uk/docs/2020-vision/index.md

 To summarise, I'm happy that I managed to raise the profile of the Line of Succession site.
 I'm not happy that I made no money out of it.
 And I've learned valuable lessons that will feed into the rest of the experiment.

+## February - Lystyng

+In February, I'm going to be working on a project which is currently called [Lystyng](https//lystyng.com/) (but that name might not last the month).
+Like Line of Succession, this is an idea that I've had knocking around for a while and there's even some code that basically does what I what (but it's currently in pieces as I hacked at it rather a lot last summer and didn't put it back together when I was finished).

+It's a pretty simple concept - it's a social media site for creating and sharing lists.

+You'll be able to create lists, mark them as public or private and then share them (the public ones, of course) on other social media services.

+I originally had a general-purpose list-sharing site in mind.
+But I've decided to start by restricting it to a particular use case.
+I want to aim the service at people who want to share lists of their favourite films.
+I think that with a bit of magic borrowed from
+[The Movie DB](https://www.themoviedb.org/)'s API I can make the site look pretty good by splashing film posters and stuff like that all over the page.

+I have a few more ideas, but they'll appear (or not) during the month.

+In my January retrospective I said I needed a clear idea of how to monetise this projects before starting them.
+In this case, I do.
+It's a two-pronged
+approach:

+* Users pay for premium services (like lists with more than ten items)
+* Amazon affiliate links

+And what are my specific goals for the month?

+1. Get the MVP live.
+Where the MVP looks like this:
+    * Users can sign up, log in and create lists
+    * Social login is supported (Facebook, Google and Twitter)
+    * Users can edit and delete lists
+    * Users can share lists
+    * List items are enhanced with data from TMDB
+    * The site is fully functional on smartphones (mobile apps will follow)
+2. The service has an active Facebook page and [Twitter account](https://twitter.com/lystyng)
+3. The service has active users
+4. The service has paying users
+5. Someone, somewhere on the internet has written about the service

+And for the first week, I want to:

+1. Get the Facebook page and Twitter account up
+2. Get the code back working again (without social login or TMDB cleverness)